UnkindGoose/Frog-Chef-Agent/README.md

 .env file contains customizable variables that control agent behaviour

 You don't need to create vectore storage yourself after cloning this repository, but you can see how it was set up in [setup_db.py](./setup_db.py) script.
+Run this script if you change EMBEDDING_MODEL in .env so that meal embeddings would match your new embedding model.

 ## Usage